kookkui/SoloRPGs/SoloRPGs/Riftbreakers - Second Edition/Aurielle Journal.md

 PC Perception (44) `d100 = 28` Success!

-Aurielle is able to see the Mossy Horror in the brush!
+Azel is able to see the Mossy Horror in the brush!

 Two-Handed Weapon Master -3 MP